Endorum/LISPCompiler/README.md

 print:
 (print "hello World") -> stdout = "hello World"

+read:
+(read "file.filetype") -> reads the content of a file and stores address at a temp var

+scan:
+(scan x) -> reads user input into a variable

 the rest can be implemented using user defined functions and macros

 # Function definition: